jedandroby/Crypto-Stock-dashboard/README.md

 ## Contributors

-[Robin Thorsen](https://www.linkedin.com/in/robin-thorsen-079819120/), Alex Valenzuela, [Kaio Farkouh](https://www.linkedin.com/in/kaio-farkouh/), [Zach Eras](https://www.linkedin.com/in/zachary-eras-24b5a8149/) are the developers/analysts who worked on this project.
+[Robin Thorsen](https://www.linkedin.com/in/robin-thorsen-079819120/), [Kaio Farkouh](https://www.linkedin.com/in/kaio-farkouh/), [Zach Eras](https://www.linkedin.com/in/zachary-eras-24b5a8149/) are the developers/analysts who worked on this project.

 ---